 Next, whisk the dry ingredients in a separate bowl: white whole wheat flour, pumpkin pie spice, baking soda, and salt.
 Add the dry ingredients to the wet and stir to combine.
 Do not overmix.
 It’s okay to have some lumps.

 Step 2: Make the filling – whisk together the cream cheese and honey until smooth.
 You want the cream cheese to be softened at room temperature.
-Or to quickly soften the cream cheese, simply add to a bowl and microwave for 30-40 seconds.
+To quickly soften the cream cheese, simply add to a bowl and microwave for 30-40 seconds.

 Step 3: Assemble the muffins – drop about 2 tablespoons of the batter into greased muffin cups.
 You want just enough batter to cover the bottom.
 Add a heaping tablespoon of the cream cheese filling.

-If you have leftover filling left, go back and add the rest to the cups until all is used.
+If you have leftover filling, go back and add the rest to the cups before adding the batter.
 Cover with the remaining batter to fill the muffin cups to the top.
 Some filling may poke out and that’s okay.